-Balcony requirements are now limited to second-story balconies/

 - iii.
 Doors allowing public access to streets must be provided at intervals no greater than 75 feet to maximize street activity, to provide pedestrians with frequent opportunities to enter buildings, and to minimize any expanses of inactive wall. - 9.
 LINER BUILDINGS: The character of some uses of land, such as theaters and parking structures, would preclude their buildings from complying with the door and window requirements for primary facades.
-Such buildings may be constructed only on Pedestal Buildings, Lined Building, Mixed-Use Building, Apartment Building, and Courtyard Building Lots and in a manner that they will be separated from adjacent streets (but not alleys) by liner buildings: - i.
+Such buildings may be constructed only on Pedestal Buildings, Lined Building, Mixed-Use Building, and Apartment Building Lots and in a manner that they will be separated from adjacent streets (but not alleys) by liner buildings: - i.
 Liner buildings must be at least two stories in height with no less than 20 feet in depth: - ii.
 Liner buildings may be detached from or attached to the buildings they are concealing; - iii.
 Liner buildings may be used for any purpose allowed on the lot on which they are located except for parking; and - iv.
-Liner buildings must meet the primary facade transparency requirements in the preceding subsection.
+Liner buildings must meet the primary facade transparency requirements in the preceding subsection. - 10.

-New subsection 10. has been added to address visual impacts of very wide buildings

-- 10. WIDE BUILDINGS: Table 1 allows Pedestal Building and Lined Building Lots to be up to 500 feet wide and Mixed-Use Building Lots to be up to 300 feet wide.
-When one of these lot types is placed directly across a street from significantly narrower lots, the principal facade of buildings on these lots must be varied with a change of architectural expression that reflects the widths of the narrower lots. - i.
-These changes in expression may be a vertical element running from sidewalk to roof, a change in fenestration or style, color, or texture, or a break in facade plane or roof line. - ii.
-These changes may be subtle or significant, but must soften the visual effect of very wide buildings directly across the street from narrower buildings. - 11.
 STORY HEIGHTS: The ground story of commercial and mixed-use buildings must be from 12 feet to 18 feet tall.
 The ground story of residential and live-work buildings must be from 10 to 14 feet tall.
 Each story above the ground story in commercial and residential buildings must be from 8 feet to 12 feet tall; any upper story taller than 12 feet will count as two stories.
-Story heights are measured from the floor to the bottom of the lowest structural member that supports the story above.

-Title and wording have been clarified

-12. RETAIL FLOOR ELEVATION: In areas prone to flooding, interior floor space must be elevated above adopted base flood elevations or floodproofed in an acceptable manner.
-Retail space should be placed at sidewalk level; if this level is below the base flood elevation, the floor space must be protected from flood damage by floodproofing in accordance with Article XVI of Chapter 54 of the Sarasota County Code.
+Story heights are measured from the floor to the bottom of the lowest structural member that supports the story above. - 11.
+RETAIL FLOOR HEIGHTS: In areas prone to flooding, interior floor space must be raised above adopted base flood elevations or floodproofed in an acceptable manner.
+Retail space should be placed at sidewalk level; if this level is below the base flood elevation, the floor space must be protected from flood damage by floodproofing in accordance with Article XVI of Chapter 54 of the Sarasota County Code. - 12.
+RESIDENTIAL FLOOR HEIGHTS: Residential buildings must have their first habitable floor raised at least 21⁄2 feet above the adjacent sidewalk.
+If the first floor is more than 5 feet above the adjacent sidewalk, the space below the first floor counts as the ground (first) story. - 13.
+ACCESSORY DWELLING UNITS: Each Live-Work Building, Rowhouse, Duplex, Cottage House, Sideyard House, House, and Civic Building Lot is permitted one accessory dwelling unit in addition to its principal building.

-Title and wording have been clarified

-13. RESIDENTIAL FLOOR ELEVATION: Residential buildings must have the floor of their first habitable story elevated at least 21⁄2 feet above the adjacent sidewalk.
-If this floor is more than 5 feet above the adjacent sidewalk, the space below counts as the ground (first) story for purposes of measuring building height.

-Modified to match corresponding changes in Table 1

-14. ACCESSORY DWELLING UNITS: Each Live-Work Building, Rowhouse, Sideyard House, House, and Civic Building Lot is permitted one accessory dwelling unit in addition to its principal building.
 Accessory dwelling units are counted for density purposes in accordance with Section 5.3.2.a.
-Accessory dwelling units may not exceed the size limitations in Table 1 and must maintain the same side yards as required for the principal building.

-- 15. FRONT OR SIDE DRIVEWAYS: A continuous network of rear and side alleys or lanes must serve as the primary means of vehicular ingress to individual lots in the Core and General transect zones.
+Accessory dwelling units may not exceed the size limitations in Table 1 and must maintain the same side yards as required for the principal building. - 14.
+FRONT OR SIDE DRIVEWAYS: A continuous network of rear and side alleys or lanes must serve as the primary means of vehicular ingress to individual lots in the Core and General transect zones.
 Rear lanes are required in the Edge transect zone for all lots narrower than 60 feet; where rear lanes are not provided, a front or side driveway is permitted to House Lots only, with the following restrictions: - i.
 Detached garages must always be located in the rear of the lot.
 All walls of attached garages must be at least 20 feet behind the principal plane of the house's primary facade. - ii.
 Garage doors should face the side or the rear of the lot rather than the front.